Close

 Success Rates and Tips

-Denmark maintains a 92% approval rate for complete applications.
-Submit applications 3 months before travel for optimal processing.
+Denmark maintains high approval rates for complete applications.
+Submit applications no earlier than six months before intended travel, and at latest 15 days prior to entry into the Schengen area.
+Apply at least 4 weeks in advance for optimal processing, with earlier submission recommended for peak months May-August and December-January.
 Book appointments early during peak seasons, ensure all documents are translated into Danish or English, and maintain consistent financial records for stronger applications.

 05